 Luxury on the Wrist: High-End Watch Trade is Growing

-In this context, the availability of systematized foreign trade data provided by ExportPlanning makes it possible to apply an analytical and data-driven approach, offering an objective view of the dynamics that have shaped international trade and demand composition.
-The analysis of global trade in high-end Watchmaking stands as an emblematic example.
+In this context, the availability of foreign trade information systematized by ExportPlanning makes it possible to apply an analytical, data-driven approach, providing an objective view of the dynamics that have shaped international trade and the composition of demand.
+The analysis of the global trade in high-end watches represents an emblematic case.

-In 2024, global Watch trade reached a value of €51 billion, following a gradual post-pandemic recovery.
-Particularly significant is the breakdown by price range: international trade in ultra-luxury Watches, identifiable with the Highest price segment, now represents over 57% of global trade flows in the sector.
-Considering also the Upper-Middle segment, roughly 75% of global trade in these products falls within high value-added ranges.
+In 2024, global trade in watches reached a value of €51 billion, following a gradual post-pandemic recovery.
+Particularly significant is the data relating to the breakdown by price range: international trade in ultra-high-end watches, identifiable with the highest price segment, now accounts for over 57% of the global market for watches.
+When including the upper-medium segment, roughly 75% of global trade in these products is concentrated in high value-added categories.

 Source: ExportPlanning - Reporting Tool

-The growing share of higher price ranges has been particularly evident for the Mechanical Wristwatch segment, which has undergone a gradual product transformation over the past century, evolving into a true status symbol.
-Unlike electric wristwatches, mechanical ones have progressively shifted from being mere time-measuring instruments to becoming design and prestige items — authentic fashion accessories, and in many cases, genuine collectible jewels to be worn on special occasions.
-This evolution appears to have protected them from the market introduction of new-generation wrist devices such as smartwatches and fitness bands.
+The increase in the share of the most premium price ranges has been particularly significant for the segment of mechanical wristwatches, which have undergone a progressive product transformation over the century, becoming true status symbols.
+Unlike electronic wristwatches, mechanical watches have gradually evolved from tools designed solely to measure time into objects of design and prestige—genuine fashion accessories, and at times even fine pieces of jewelry to be collected and displayed on special occasions.
+This evolution appears to have shielded them from the competition of new-generation wrist devices such as smartwatches and fitness bands.

-The South Korean market has experienced rapid and robust growth in Mechanical Watch imports over the past decades, reaching a value of €636.8 million in 2024.
+The South Korean market has experienced a rapid and robust growth in imports of mechanical watches over the past two decades, reaching a value of €636.8 million in 2024.

-Although there remains significant room for further expansion, it is noteworthy that the country’s imports are almost entirely concentrated in the highest price segments.
+Although there remains ample room for further growth, it is noteworthy that the country’s imports are almost entirely concentrated in the higher price ranges.

 Source: ExportPlanning - Reporting Tool